OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-19.md

 ## Proverbs 19:21

-Many are the plans in a person’s heart, but it is the Lord’s purpose that prevails.
+Many are the plans in a person’s heart, but it is the Lord’s purpose that will stand.

 ## Proverbs 19:22